Abhishree881/booking/README.md

 ---

-## Notes
-- Ensure the database schema matches the provided structure.
-- Supabase configuration is crucial for proper API functionality.

----

 ## Future Improvements
 - Add user authentication and role-based access control.
 - Implement additional validation and seat locking mechanisms for better concurrency handling.
-- Build a frontend for users to visualize and book seats interactively.

 ---